SpeedyBK/STMTimerCalculator/README.md

 Counter Value = 15

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
--- Best values to get a frequency below the target frequency:
+-- Values to get the closest frequency below the target frequency:

 Error = -1.2426303854875091e-07